Introduction

 Increased susceptibility to infections, a consequence of the impaired immune system, is a prevalent concern in acute leukemia.
 The rapidly proliferating leukemia cells suppress the production of healthy white blood cells, leaving the body vulnerable to infections.
 These infections can manifest as recurrent fevers, sore throat, or other signs of illness.

-AML, characterized by the uncontrolled growth of myeloid blasts, often presents with symptoms specific to the myeloid lineage.
-Easy bruising and bleeding, a consequence of the reduced platelet count, are common manifestations of AML.
+AML, characterized by the uncontrolled growth of myeloid blasts, often presents with acute leukemia symptoms specific to the myeloid lineage.
+Easy bruising and bleeding, a consequence of the reduced platelet count (thrombocytopenia), are common AML symptoms.
 Bone pain, a result of the infiltration of blasts into the bone marrow, can be a significant source of discomfort for AML patients.

-The stage of acute leukemia significantly influences the severity and presentation of symptoms.
-In the early stages, symptoms may be subtle and often attributed to other conditions.
+The stage of acute leukemia significantly influences the severity and presentation of acute leukemia symptoms.
+In the early stages, acute leukemia symptoms may be subtle and often attributed to other conditions.
 As the disease progresses, symptoms become more pronounced and may include recurrent infections, weight loss, and shortness of breath.

 Risk Factors for Acute Leukemia